singhamitoj/Big-Sur-Desktop-Machine/README.md

 Transform your desktop into a lovely big sur theme.
 To use this tool, make sure you have git installed.
 If you don't have it, just type in a terminal (for debian-based distros only): sudo apt install git
 Once you have git installed, you need to find a place on your disk to put the files.
+# Installation and setup
-When you are ready, type: git clone https://github.com/singhamitoj/Big-Sur-Desktop-Machine.git This will clone all the needed files.
+When you are ready, type:
+git clone https://github.com/singhamitoj/Big-Sur-Desktop-Machine.git
+This will clone all the needed files.
 Next, cd into the folder.
 After you have done this, you can type: